 Now that you have unpacked and settled into your new home in Myrtle Beach, add an extra touch of personalization to your mailbox to let your new neighbors (and the mailman) know you are here!
 It does not make a difference if your mailbox is attached or detached – there are a variety of ways to personalize them such as updating your name and replacing the home address numbers if they are faded or weathered.
 These are inexpensive and fun ways to put your own touch on the home!

 6. Test fire safety in your new home

 It is very important (and commonly overlooked) to keep fire safety and prevention at the forefront of your mind while you are unpacking.
 A way families can do this is by checking to make sure that the carbon monoxide and smoke detectors have been properly installed, that they are working and that they are clean.
-It is also a good idea to check the expiration dates of fire extinguishes that are in the house and, if necessary, purchase new ones for the entry level of your new home.
+It is also a good idea to check the expiration dates of fire extinguishers that are in the house and, if necessary, purchase new ones for the entry-level of your new home.

 7. Heating and air conditioning

 You should look to ensure that the air ducts in your new home are clear and not blocked, and also that the settings on the water heater and set to your preference.
 Homeowners should also check the air conditioning and furnace filters to ensure they are clear, and prepare to change them if necessary.